IKIM-Essen/ClusterDocs/README.md

 This is a publication candidate, not a claim that every local command has already been validated against the production RCC configuration.
 Before publication, administrators must complete the local values and run the tests in `ADMIN_CHECKLIST.md`.

-Run `python tools/rollout_readiness.py` for a machine-readable exit status and an itemized list of known launch blockers.
+Run `python3 tools/rollout_readiness.py --manual-review` to verify that expert and novice review can begin.
+Run `python3 tools/rollout_readiness.py` for the stricter production exit status and an itemized list of known launch blockers.
 A normal content validation pass is necessary but does not mean the site is production-ready.